cause of action:

 (c) it may be that there are doubts as to some duty or right, or the right beclouded by some apparent adverse right or claim, which the plaintiff is entitled to have cleared up, that he may safely perform his duty, or enjoy his property.”

-2. A legal theory of a lawsuit <a malpractice cause of action>. -Also termed (in senses 1 8: 2) ground of action.
+3. A legal theory of a lawsuit <a malpractice cause of action>. — aka (in senses 1 and 2) ground of action.

 - new cause of action – (18c) A claim not arising out of, relating to, or involving the conduct, occurrence, or transaction contained in the original pleading. * An amended pleading often relates back to the date on which the original pleading was filed.
 Thus, a plaintiff may add claims to a suit without facing a statute of limitations bar, as long as the original pleading was timely filed.
 But if the amended pleading adds a claim that arises out of a different transaction or occurrence, or out of different alleged conduct, the amendment does not relate back to the date on which the original pleading was filed.
 Fed.
 R. Civ.
 P. 15(c).